Singularityy0/arbz/readme.md

-# Arbz
+# Zs

 ## Overview
-Arbz is a minimal, end-to-end prototype of intraday futures exchange.
+Singularity is a minimal, end-to-end prototype of intraday futures exchange.
 This is a minimal prototype combining an off-chain Rust matching engine and an Arbitrum Stylus smart contract skeleton for a single synthetic futures instrument ($singu).